 In addition to the general Rheumatology Clinics we provide the following services.

-Flare Clinics – For people with deteriorating inflammatory arthritis, we can offer appointments with a shorter waiting time to see a specialist.
+Flare Clinics – For people with deteriorating inflammatory arthritis, we can offer appointments with a shorter waiting time to see a healthcare professional.

-Dedicated Helpline – The Nurse helpline is an answerphone service whereby we will try to respond to your enquiry within 24 hours.
+Dedicated advice line – The Nurse led advice line is an answerphone service whereby we will try to respond to your enquiry within 48 hours.
 Please have your six-digit hospital number (MRN) available when you call.

 Biologics Clinic – To improve care for people with unremitting diesease, a dedicated clinic to plan and monitor treatment with this highly effective group of drugs.

-Early Artritis Service – Providing early aggressive therapy to prevent disability and improve outcomes.
+Early Arthritis Service – Providing early aggressive therapy to prevent disability and improve outcomes.

 Multidisciplinary Input – Occupational therapy, physiotherapy and podiatry.

-Bone Health Service – A new clinic dedicated to osteoporosis and associated conditions, along with reporting of bone density scans, providing advice on management to GPs.
+Bone Health Service – A new clinic dedicated to Osteoporosis and associated conditions, along with reporting of bone density scans and providing advice on management to GPs.

 Please see below links to some societies and groups you may find useful